My DairyFree GlutenFree Life

 Did you know that Spinach Paratha is also a fancy name for the most favorite type of unleavened Indian Bread?
 Paratha, also known as Roti, is usually made from whole wheat flour but this recipe is made with Gluten Free flour!
 You can also substitute besan or chickpea flour in making this recipe.

 Putting Paratha on a well heated tava or pan, will help it keep soft and flaky.
 Wikipedia says: that a tava, tawa, tapa or saj is a large flat, concave or convex disc-shaped frying pan made from metal.
 This pan is usually sheet iron, cast iron, sheet steel or aluminium originating from the Indian subcontinent.
-If you put parantha on cool tava or pan, waiting for the pan to heat up, it will turn hard.
+If you put this flatbread on cool tava or pan, waiting for the pan to heat up, it will turn hard.

 We use spinach in the dough of this recipe for Spinach Paratha!
 You could use onions or potatoes instead if you wanted.
 I love the green color for serving with special meals or holidays like St. Patrick’s Day or Christmas!
 Plus this recipe is Gluten Free, Dairy Free and Vegan!

 The Spinach Parathas taste best when served hot.
 Store the leftovers in an airtight container.
-To reheat, place the spinach paratha in a plate.
+To reheat, place the spinach bread in a plate.
 Cover with a damp paper towel and microwave for 15 to 20 seconds.
 Serve immediately.
 This recipe makes 10 – 6 inch flatbreads.

 You will find pictures below of how these flat breads are put together and the recipe follows the photos.
 Enjoy!